-The Department anticipates that the owners and operators of as many as 576 facilities across the Commonwealth could be subject to the proposed measures to control VOC emissions from industrial cleaning solvent cleaning activities.
-Of these potentially subject facility owners and operators, as many as 253 may meet the definition of small business (as defined in Section 3 of the Regulatory Review Act, 71 P.S. § 745.3).
+The Department anticipates that the owners and operators of as many as 576 facilities across the Commonwealth may be subject to the final-form measures to control VOC emissions from industrial cleaning solvent cleaning activities.
+Of these potentially subject facility owners and operators, as many as 253 may meet the definition of small business (as defined in Section 3 of the Regulatory Review Act).
 Please see the response to Question 15 for a detailed explanation of how the Department estimated these numbers.
-As noted in the response to Question 15, it is also possible that far fewer would be subject to the requirements of proposed § 129.63a.
+As noted in the response to Question 15, it is also possible that far fewer will be subject to the requirements of final-form § 129.63a.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would not change the types or numbers of small businesses required to comply with these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions do not change the types or numbers of small businesses required to comply with these regulations.

-(b) The projected reporting, recordkeeping and other administrative costs required for compliance with the proposed regulation, including the type of professional skills necessary for preparation of the report or record.
+(b) The projected reporting, recordkeeping and other administrative costs required for compliance with the final regulation, including the type of professional skills necessary for preparation of the report or record.

-Reporting, recordkeeping, and administrative costs relating to implementation of the proposed measures to control VOC emissions from industrial cleaning solvent cleaning activities would be minimal.
-The owners and operators of affected facilities that use common VOC-compliant cleaning solvents and maintain monthly purchase records along with MSDS sheets would likely not incur additional costs to meet the reporting, recordkeeping, and administrative requirements of proposed § 129.63a.
-The professional skills required to keep the necessary records would be the same as the skills the facility owner and operator requires when keeping normal business records.
+Reporting, recordkeeping, and administrative costs relating to implementation of the final-form measures to control VOC emissions from industrial cleaning solvent cleaning activities will be minimal.
+The owners and operators of affected facilities that use common VOC-compliant cleaning solvents and maintain monthly purchase records along with MSDS sheets will likely not incur additional costs to meet the reporting, recordkeeping, and administrative requirements of final-form § 129.63a.
+The professional skills required to keep the necessary records are the same as the skills the facility owner and operator requires when keeping normal business records.

-The proposed revisions for §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
-These revisions would likely not impact the reporting, recordkeeping, or administrative costs incurred by those entities required to comply with these regulations.
+The final-form revisions to §§ 121.1, 129.51, 129.73, 129.96, 129.97, 129.99, and 129.100 are clarifying amendments only.
+These revisions will likely not impact the reporting, recordkeeping, or administrative costs incurred by those entities required to comply with these regulations.